FeroLabs/fero_client/README.md

 ]
 '''

-print(prediction['mean:Factor2'])
+print(prediction["mean:Factor2"])
 '''
 [
     13.452, 13.119, 13.084, 13.003, 12.976
 ]
 '''

-print(prediction['index'])
+print(prediction["index"])
 '''
 [
-    2020-12-25T00:00:00Z, 2020-12-25T01:00:00Z, 2020-12-25T02:00:00Z, 2020-12-25T03:00:00Z, 2020-12-25T04:00:00Z
+    2020-12-25T00:00:00Z, 2020-12-25T01:00:00Z,2020-12-25T02:00:00Z, 2020-12-25T03:00:00Z, 2020-12-25T04:00:00Z
 ]
 '''
 ```

 ## Processes

 In Fero, a process represents how to combine and transform a variety of raw data sources into a single set of data for analysis based on the physical mechanics of how the industrial process works.
-Processes can be accessed individually via `api_id` or searched by name using the `Fero` client.
+The Fero client provides two different methods to find a `Process`.
+The first is `Fero.get_process` which takes a single unique identifier string (UUID) and attempts to look up the analysis matching this ID.
+The second method is `Fero.search_processes` which will return an iterator of available `Process` objects.
+If no keyword arguments are provided, it will return all processes you have available on Fero.
+Optionally, `name` can be provided to filter to only processes matching that name.

-Processes represent data via two main underlying entities, the `Tag` and the `Stage`. `Tags` are columns of a specific measurement in the underlying data.
-Stages are ordered grouping of various tags that represent logical parts of a process.
-For example, a steel process might have a stage for melting the steel and a different stage for measurements when casting the steel.
+Processes represent data via two main underlying entities, the `Tag` and the `Stage`.
+A `Tag` is a column of a specific measurement in the underlying data.
+A `Stage` is a logical part of a process consisting of various tags and an order relative to the other stages.
+For example, a steel process might have first stage for melting the steel and a later stage for casting the steel.

 ### Example